Are VPNs legal?

 In most countries, blocked content generally falls into one of two categories:

-- Geo-blocked content (blocking on the side of content providers, such as Netflix)
+- Geo-blocked content that’s blocked on the side of content providers, such as Netflix

-- Illegal content blocked by the government using technical means
+- Illegal content that is blocked by the government using technical means

 Accessing content that falls under the first category using a VPN is generally permissible, while accessing blatantly illegal content is still illegal.
 However, even if you’re accessing legal blocked content with a VPN, there may still be repercussions, such as cancelled subscriptions.

-Our tests revealed NordVPN to be the most reliable VPN option to bypass geo-restrictions and access blocked content from anywhere.
-Plus, it has a 30-day money-back guarantee for you to test if yourself.
+Our tests revealed NordVPN to be the most reliable VPN option for bypassing geo-restrictions and accessing blocked content from anywhere.
+Plus, it has a 30-day money-back guarantee for you to test it yourself.

 Get NordVPNIs streaming with a VPN illegal?